bobbingwide/fizzie/README.md

 * front-page - used for Page Shown On Front
 * home - used for Blog Posts index page or Posts Shown on Front
 * single - used for a single post / attachment / CPT
+* single-oik-plugins - used for a single oik-plugin
 * singular - used when single or page does not exist
 * index - used when no other template is found
 * 404 - Not found page